RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - CAUSATION
     - The plaintiff must show that the loss that they are claiming for was caused by the breach of contract.
     - March v E & MH Stramare (1991) 171 CLR 506
-      - ‘The common law tradition is that what was the cause of a particular occurrence is a question of fact which “must be determined by applying common sense to the facts of each particular case” ...’
+      - 'The common law tradition is that what was the cause of a particular occurrence is a question of fact which "must be determined by applying common sense to the facts of each particular case" ...'
 (Mason CJ)
   - REMOTENESS
     - Even if the plaintiff proves that loss was caused by a breach of contract, then the defendant will not be liable if the loss is too remote.
-    - Test: ‘reasonable contemplation’ test.
+    - Test: 'reasonable contemplation' test.
     - Hadley v Baxendale (1854) 156 ER 145
       - fairly and reasonably be considered arising naturally, that is, according to the usual course of things, from such breach of contract itself, or such as may reasonably be supposed to have been in the contemplation of both parties at the time they made the contract,
       - If special circumstances under which the contract was actually made were communicated by the plaintiffs to the defendants, and thus known to both parties, the damages resulting from the breach of such a contract, which they would reasonably contemplate, would be the amount of injury which would ordinarily follow from a breach of contract under these special circumstances so known and communicated.